ros2/ros2_documentation/source/Tutorials/Discovery-Server/Discovery-Server.rst

 * It does not **Scale** efficiently, as the number of exchanged packets increases significantly as new nodes are added.
 * It requires **multicasting** capabilities that may not work reliably in some scenarios, e.g. WiFi.

-The **Discovery Server** provides a Client-Server Architecture that allows nodes to connect with each other using an intermediate server.
+The **Fast DDS Discovery Server** provides a Client-Server Architecture that allows nodes to connect with each other using an intermediate server.
 Each node functions as a *discovery client*, sharing its info with one or more *discovery servers* and receiving discovery information from it.
 This reduces discovery-related network traffic and it does not require multicasting capabilities.